Skip to main content

 4. Starts the AI-powered context generation pipeline

-5. Downloads context files to ./repowise-context/
+5. Downloads context files to ./repowise-context/ (paid plans)

 6. Starts the background listener for automatic updates